cse110-fa22-group23/cse110-fa22-group23/README.md

 [![Lighthouse SEO Badge](source/lighthouse/lighthouse_seo.svg)](source/lighthouse/lighthouse_report.pdf)
 [![Screenshot of site homepage](admin/site_screenshot.png)](https://cse110-fa22-group23.github.io/cse110-fa22-group23/)

 ## Project Description

 [AmoungSus Job Tracker](https://cse110-fa22-group23.github.io/cse110-fa22-group23/) lets you track job applications throughout your job search process.
-Our site works completly offline using service workers and localstorage and requires no backend server.
+Our site works completely offline using service workers and localstorage and requires no backend server or prod dependencies.
 We prioritized clean UI/UX, and you can modify and sort your data without ever sharing your data with anyone.
 Our project is privacy preserving and FOSS - We never track or store any customer interaction.

 *Project status: Unmaintained*